 Traditional stirring methods, with a spoon or spatula, can increase extraction, at the cost of slowing down the brew time.
-In extreme cases this leads to choking and channelling, creating a bitter, ashy brew.
+In extreme cases this leads to choking and channelling, making a bitter, ashy brew.

 Wet Weiss and Jamming

-Back when we were researching our Advanced Espresso coffee course, we were exploring the scientific research of ‘jamming’ and how it relates to coffee.
+Back when we were researching our Advanced Espresso course, we were exploring the scientific research of ‘jamming’ and how it relates to coffee.
 Jamming explains how powders — like ground coffee — can form structures that resist forces on them — like tamping.

 Loose powders can flow, in a similar way to a liquid.
 Under certain conditions, the particles in a powder can form structures, such as arches, that ‘jam’, or block the flow.